-We are launching our first call for concepts that offer solutions to the youth employment challenge in Uganda.
+We launched our first call for concepts that offer solutions to the youth employment challenge in Uganda.

 Uganda’s job creation challenge is in many ways typical of the Sub-Saharan African region.
 It has one of the youngest populations in the world and its working-age population is projected to double by 2040.
 With a total population of around 45 million, half of which are 15 years or younger, it is estimated that over a million young people are entering the job market each year.
 There are clearly not enough decent jobs to go around, which has already led to high unemployment and, in particular, underemployment of young people.
 Thus, rapid action is necessary to stimulate economic growth and tackle the skills mismatch in the labour market, so that young people are not left out.

 We conducted a Uganda scoping study, to refine and contextualise the broader youth employment challenge in the country.
 Through our research, we have been able to home in on some of the most pressing issues preventing youth from accessing decent work in Uganda.
 Although the country is facing some crucial systemic barriers that limit economic growth, our study allowed us to identify some medium to short term opportunities that we believe have significant potential to create jobs for youth, especially for young women.